 - c.
 Follow the following sequence to install the four screws to secure the new heat-sink-and-fan assembly.
-Do not over-tighten the screws. - Partially tighten screw a, then fully tighten screw , and then fully tighten screw a. - Partially tighten screw c, then fully tighten screw d, and then fully tighten screw c.
+Do not over-tighten the screws. - Partially tighten screw , then fully tighten screw , and then fully tighten screw ... - Partially tighten screw a, then fully tighten screw d, and then fully tighten screw c.